Unmanned aerial vehicle: Communications

 Modern networking standards have explicitly considered drones and therefore include optimizations.
 The 5G standard has mandated reduced user plane latency to 1ms while using ultra-reliable and low-latency communications.

+UAV-to-UAV coordination supported by Remote ID communication technology.
+Remote ID messages (containing the UAV coordinates) are broadcast and can be used for collision-free navigation.

 Autonomy

 The level of autonomy in UAVs varies widely.
 UAV manufacturers often build in specific autonomous operations, such as: